inveniosoftware/docs-invenio-rdm/docs/releases/upgrading/upgrade-v7.0.md

 #### Success

-If no errors were reported, congratulations on the successful data migration! :partying_face:
+If no errors were reported, congratulations on the successful data migration! 🥳

 ### Elasticsearch